Hey, I’m a coach!

-The History of life
+The history of life coaching

 How did the idea of life coaching catch on?
 What was the tipping point, as Malcolm Gladwell might put it?
 Drawing inspiration from the work of Vicki Brock, who conducted the first large scale, systematic review of the origins of coaching, we can characterize three different “generations” of coaching.